 - Consultants: Whilst they may still be in contact with your organisation, their visits will be infrequent and will often be for specific reasons.
 Any unseen issues which have an effect on the execution of their advice will make it difficult to rectify strategies or influence advice in as quick a manner as an interim.

 - Interim: An interim is directly employed with your business, as such, they are solely committed to improving the business.
 Making a difference, and building a good reputation, is vital for them to secure their next assignment, making them more results orientated overall.

 - Consultants: They are likely to be working on multiple assignments at the same time, limiting their services to an agreed number of hours.
 Whilst they may be committed to improving your business, they simply cannot match the level of commitment that comes with an interim.

 - Value for money: a team of interims can deliver better value for money than recruiting a top-tier management consultancy to perform the same role.
 The interim appointment is usually for a pre-determined term within a clear budget.

 - Long-term value generation: Interim managers can add more long-term value to an organisation as they are likely to transfer their knowledge to the rest of the team and put processes in place that continue business change and transformation after the end of their assignment.

-If you’re looking to add more value to your portfolio business throughout the investment cycle, please contact us for a confidential chat using the buttons below.
+If you’re looking to add more value to your portfolio business throughout the investment cycle, please get in touch.